Coupling of two conformal field theories and Nakajima-Yoshioka blow-up equations: Introduction

 We will mainly consider the $r=2$ case which corresponds to the CFT with the Virasoro algebra symmetry.
 Denote by $\mathrm{V}_{\Delta,c}$ the Verma module over the Virasoro algebra and by $\mathbb{L}_{\Delta,c}$ its irreducible quotient.
-The vacuum module $\mathbb{L}_{0,c}$ has the structure of the vacuum module of the Virasoro vertex operator algebra.
-The corresponding operators are stress-energy tensor $T(z)$, its derivatives and products.
-We parametrize central charge $c=c(b)=1+6(b+b^{-1})^2$ and denote this vertex operator algebra as $\mathcal{M}_b$ similar to the notation for the minimal models.
+The vacuum module $\mathbb{L}_{0,c}$ has the structure of the vacuum module of the Virasoro conformal vertex algebra.
+The corresponding operators are stress--energy tensor $T(z)$, its derivatives and products.
+We parametrize central charge $c=c(b)=1+6(b+b^{-1})^2$ and denote this conformal vertex algebra as $\mathcal{M}_b$ similar to the notation for the minimal models.
 The representations $\mathbb{L}_{\Delta,c}$ become modules over the algebra $\mathcal{M}_b$.